 - An unhealthy coat and flaky skin

 Another way that a dog can contract hookworm is through direct skin penetration from the larvae.

 Treatments include a parasitic dewormer for dogs and iron supplements.

 3. Hemorrhagic Gastroenteritis (HGE)

 This condition baffles veterinarians as little is known about how it is caused.

-Known to predominantly attack young small breed dogs, this condition is caused by the body reacting adversely to food or bacteria.
+Known to attack young small breed dogs predominantly, this condition is caused by the body reacting adversely to food or bacteria.

 This reaction causes proteins, red blood cells, and fluids to leak through the lining of the intestinal tract.

 If your dog suffers from Hemorrhagic Gastroenteritis, catching it quickly will help greatly, according to case studies from other vets and research.

 Keep an eye out for the following symptoms: